ironsheep/RPi-P2D2-Support/README.md

 # Hardware Interaction leading to configuration Choices

+As with any embedded system with many I/O choices sometimes tradeoffs have to be made to use certain capabilities (to get one to operate maybe you have to disable another, etc.)  I put this README together so I could annotate here for us all any such tradeoff issues I find.
+So far, the Serial port is the one where we have more choices to make.
+The following sections (one for each interface) provide any details I've found to date.

+**NOTE: Turn on Interfaces you need.** The hardware interfaces at the GPIO connector are generally turned off by default.
+You will want to use **raspi-config** to enable each of the interfaces you wish to use.

+**Language Choices:** I tend to use Python or ANSI C for interacting with the various devices as there are a lot of rich examples and library support.
+However there are a number of other languages you could choose to use.

+**NOTE:** While most software including Python itself is installed using **apt-get install {package}** Some of the lesser used Python packages will need to be installed using using **pip(3) install {package}** as they may not be prepackaged for **apt-get** installation.

 ## Interface: I2C0

+...
+TBA ...

 ## Interface: 1-Wire

+Enable the 1-wire interface using raspi-config.
+There are options for enabling a pull-up on the GPIO pin but most people just wire up their own external resistor.
+The driver should default to the GPIO4 pin but it never hurts to double check. [^7]

 ## Interface: Serial: UART0
 There are two hardware UARTs: miniUART and PL011 that are configured to be primary and secondary on RPi3 and RPI4. (earlier models are different!) [^1] and four additional UARTs [2-5] [^2].